fleetdm/fleet/handbook/security-policies.md

 #### Protecting data in transit

 1. All external data transmission is encrypted end-to-end.
-This includes, but is not limited to, cloud infrastructure and third party vendors and applications.
+This includes, but is not limited to, cloud infrastructure and third-party vendors and applications.

 2. Transmission encryption keys and systems that generate keys are protected from unauthorized access.
-Transmission encryption key materials are protected with access controls, and may only be accessed by privileged accounts.
+Transmission encryption key materials are protected with access controls and may only be accessed by privileged accounts.

 3. TLS endpoints must score at least an "A" on SSLLabs.com.